Ultimate Guide to Logo File Formats 2025

 Quick Comparison

-Best Uses Logos, icons, typography Photos, detailed illustrations
+Best use cases Logos, icons, typography Photos, detailed illustrations

 For consistent branding, keep vector files as your master format and convert to others as needed.
 Organize your files with clear naming conventions and regular backups to streamline workflows.